Alcantor/LotusECU-T4e/README.md

 ![Tune Demo](documentation/Usage/RomRaider.png)

-## Live tuning.

-It's possible to make modifications on running engine for test, because the maps are copied into the RAM.

-The poor man's live-tuning provide a limited way of doing it with RomRaider and an unlocked ECU.

 ## Safe Usage

-You really need to understand that the memory of the ECU is splitted into 3
-parts: The bootloader, the calibration and the program.
+It's crucial to understand that the memory of the ECU is divided into three parts: The bootloader, the calibration, and the program.

-If the bootloader is erased, you will have no other choice than open the ECU to flash it again.
+If the bootloader is erased, you will have no other choice but to open the ECU to flash it again.

-The "live tuning" access is provided by the main program.
-So if use this access to flash the ECU, think twice before erasing the program.
+The live tuning access is facilitated by the main program.
+Therefore, if you use this access to flash the ECU, think twice before erasing the program.

-The ECU seems fine to boot without a valid calibration, so erasing this part is quite safe.
-Of course the car won't run in this case.
+The ECU appears to boot fine without a valid calibration, so erasing this part is relatively safe.
+However, the car won't run in this case.

 ## The infamous P0340 Camshaft Position Sensor BUG